clanfear/CSSS508/Lectures/Week1/CSSS508_Week1_Introduction.md

 3. To search for text, hit `Ctrl+F` or `⌘+F` and enter the search term
 4. Browse through the slides to see where that text is highlighted.

 If you must take notes directly on course slides, use an add-on like Beanote for Chrome or Skitch for Safari.
+You can also search the provided source code on the website.

-Rough schedule
+Rough Schedule
 ========================================================
 incremental: true